GPU Power Connectors Explained

 An 8-pin connector

-Although the math might not seem right when compared to the 6-pin connector, the 8-pin connector can deliver 150 watts to a graphics card.
+Although the math might not seem right when compared to the 6-pin connector, the 8-pin connector can deliver 150 watts to a powerful graphics card.
 If the GPU requires more than 150 watts, it will come with an 8-pin connector or two 6-pin connectors.

 As always, there are exceptions.
-The most power-hungry graphics cards come with a 6-pin and an 8-pin connector.
+The most voracious graphics cards come with a 6-pin and an 8-pin connector.
 For example, NVIDIA’s GeForce RTX 3060 has both types of connectors.
 As a result, it has a maximum power consumption of 170 watts.

 There are even some exceptional cases where the GPU will have two 8-pin connectors.
 By adding the numbers together, we get a total of 375 watts, which is an extreme amount.
-In addition, you still need to power the CPU (another big energy consumer) and the rest of your PC’s components.
+In addition, you still need to power the CPU (another huge energy consumer) and the rest of your PC’s components.

 In even rarer cases, enthusiast GPUs require three 8-pin connectors.
 These are usually the manufacturers’ highest-end models made to provide the best possible cooling and overclocking.
 An example of such a GPU is the GeForce RTX 2080 Ti LIGHTNING Z.